C-essential surfaces in (3-manifold, graph) pairs: Haken's lemma

 \section{Haken's lemma}

-Suppose $(M,T)$ is a 3-manifold containing a properly embedded graph.
 Let $H$ be a $\Gamma$-bridge surface for $(M,T, \Gamma)$ and suppose $D$ is a $T$-compressing disk for some component $G$ of $\bdd M$.
 It is a classic result of Haken \cite{Hk} that in the case $T=\emptyset$, there is a compressing disk $D'$ for $G$ so that $D'$ intersects $H$ in a unique essential curve.
-This result was extended to the case where $T$ is a tangle and $\Gamma=\emptyset$ in \cite{HS2} and to the case where $T$ is a tangle and $\Gamma=T$ in \cite{T1}.
-In this paper we will need a further extension of the result to include properly embedded graphs.
-It turns out that the proof of \cite[Theorem 6.2]{T1} carries over to this situation without any modifications so we will not include it here.
+This result was extended to the case where $T$ is a 1-manifold and $\Gamma=\emptyset$ in \cite{HS2} and to the case where $T$ is a 1-manifold and $\Gamma=T$ in \cite{T1}.
+This result implies that, in most cases, if $\bdd M$ has a compressing disk, then $H$ is weakly reducible.

+Here we will use a generalization of this result to cut-disks.
+We are grateful to Jesse Johnson for showing us a proof of the following theorem.

 \begin{thm} Suppose $M$ is a compact orientable manifold, $T$ is a properly embedded graph in $M$ and $\Gamma$ is a subgraph of $T$.
-Assume that $M - T$ is irreducible and that no sphere in $M$ intersects $T$ transversally exactly once.
-Suppose $H$ is a $\Gamma$-Heegaard splitting for $(M,T,\Gamma)$.
-If $D$ is a $T$-compressing disk for some component of $\bdd M$ then there exists such a disk $D'$ so that $D'$ intersects $H-\inter{\eta}(T)$ in a unique essential simple closed curve. \end{thm}
+Assume that $M - T$ is irreducible and that no sphere in $M$ intersects $T$ exactly once transversally.
+Suppose $H$ is a $\Gamma$-Heegaard splitting for $(M,T,\Gamma)$ such that there is a $\Gamma$-c-disk for $H$ on each side.
+If there exists a $\Gamma$-c-disk for some component of $\bdd M$ then $H$ is $\Gamma$-c-weakly reducible. \end{thm}